Chicago Brain Injury Lawyer | Traumatic Brain Injury Claims

 Chicago Brain Injury Lawyer

-After sustaining a traumatic brain injury from a car accident, your life may never be the same.
-Beyond simply damaging an individual’s ability to communicate, exert emotional regulation, or maintain concentration, head and brain injuries can also impact how the body functions.
-Since this can have such a dramatic effect on victims’ lives and their family members’ lives, it is crucial they get the compensation they deserve from the liable parties.
+After sustaining a traumatic brain injury, your life may never be the same.
+Beyond damaging an individual’s ability to communicate, exert emotional regulation, or maintain concentration, head and brain injuries can also impact how the body functions.
+Since this can have such a dramatic effect on victims’ lives and their family members’ lives, it is crucial that they get the compensation they deserve from the liable parties.

 That is where Staver Accident Injury Lawyers, P.C. steps in.
 To discuss your TBI or head injury case with one of our Chicago brain injury attorneys, call (312) 236-2900 or reach out online.
-We offer free initial consultations and work on a contingency fee basis.
+Our Chicago personal injury lawyers offer free initial consultations and work on a contingency fee basis.

 How a Chicago Brain Injury Attorney Can Help

 Now, think about what would happen if you accept a settlement from the insurance company.
-It is extremely likely that the offer will not be enough to cover your actual losses from the car accident, especially since the effects of many TBIs cannot be fully known until a patient has been in treatment for several months.
+It is extremely likely that the offer will not be enough to cover your actual losses from the car accident, primarily since the effects of many TBIs cannot be fully known until a patient has been in treatment for several months.
 When you accept a settlement, you waive your right to sue.
-If you run out of settlement money and want to ask for more, you have no more leverage.
+You have no leverage if you run out of settlement money and want to ask for more.

-Before you accept a settlement, you have plenty of leverage.
+Before you accept brain injury settlement, you have plenty of leverage.
 Without a traumatic brain injury attorney, it’s unlikely you’ll be able to use that leverage effectively.
-Your lawyer will know what evidence is needed to prove your case, what negotiation tactics work with insurance companies, and how much you’ll likely need to cover your medical bills and other expenses.
+Your TBI lawyer will know what evidence is needed to prove your case, what negotiation tactics work with insurance companies, and how much you’ll likely need to cover your medical bills and other expenses.

-Hiring a TBI lawyer isn’t an attempt to game the system or get more than you’re entitled to, despite how the media treats accident victims.
+Hiring a lawyer after a head injury isn’t an attempt to game the system or get more than you’re entitled to, despite how the media treats accident victims.
 It’s simply a way to ensure that profit-centered insurance companies treat victims fairly.

-• Mild.
+• Mild Head Injuries.
 A mild traumatic brain injury involves a brief loss of consciousness or no loss of consciousness.
 However, the person does have a change in mental status at the time of the accident.
 They score 13 to 15 on the Glasgow Coma Scale.

-• Moderate.
-Encompassing those who score 9 to 12 on the Glasgow Coma Scale, the moderate level includes those whose loss of consciousness lasts between a few minutes and a few hours.
+• Moderate TBI.
+This level encompasses those who score 9 to 12 on the Glasgow Coma Scale and includes those whose loss of consciousness lasts between a few minutes and a few hours.
 Patients experience behavioral, psychological, cognitive, and physical impairments.

-• Severe.
+• Severe Head Injurie.
 Those who suffer severe brain injuries rarely return to a level of pre-accident functioning.
 Short-term and long-term losses to thinking, emotion, language, and physical sensation can occur.

 Types of brain injuries include contusions, those caused by the brain hitting the side of the skull, concussions, and penetrating injuries.